xXleowXx/gitlab-charts/doc/charts/globals.md

 With the above example configuration, nearly all components deployed by our Helm chart will be provided the label set `environment: production`.
-All components of the GitLab-Shell chart will receive the label set `foo: bar`.
+All components of the GitLab Shell chart will receive the label set `foo: bar`.
 Some charts allow for additional nesting.
 For example, our Sidekiq and Webservices charts allow for additional deployments depending on your configuration needs.

 ```yaml